AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/manage_user_friend_android.md

 ### Manage contacts

-In a real-time chat, users can add or remove contacts, accept or decline a contact invitation, and add other users to a blocklist.
+In a real-time chat, users can add or remove contacts, accept or decline a contact invitation, and add other users to a block list.
 The Agora Chat SDK uses a `ContactManager` class to enable these functionalities in your app.
 Refer to the following sample code to see how to implement contact management.

 ```java
 // Call addContact to send a contact invitation